gunaindia1983-bit/food-delivery-app-v1/README.md

 - Update styles in the respective CSS files
 - Refer to React documentation for best practices

+## 👤🧠 Sentiment Analysis
+- Customer review comments are passed to NLP Senitment Analysis model built using Sklearn that categorizes the sentiment as 'Postive', 'Negative' or 'Neutral'
+- The sentiments are available on 'Admin Portal'
+- The sentiments are Star rated(★★★★☆) and Color coded

 ## 🎨 Customization

 ### Colors & Branding